 Maryland Primary Care Program

 The application period for both practices and CTOs to apply to participate in the MDPCP is currently closed.
-Please visit our Application Page for more details about future application windows.
+Please visit our Application Page for more details about future application periods.

 The above list reflects all of the practices participating in the MDPCP as of January 1, 2022.
 There are 508 participating practices spanning the state, with at least one in each county.
 Federally Qualified Health Centers (FQHCs) participate in MDPCP as one entity but represent multiple site locations, resulting in a total of 545 unique site locations across the state.
 Practice participation and other information is subject to change throughout the program year.